These are the five highest GDPR fines in November 2024

 The Phone House Spain: 6.5 million euros (Spain)

 The AEPD saw a violation of Art.
 5 para.
-1 lit. f GDPR (integrity and confidentiality) and Art.
-32 GDPR (technical and organizational measures).
+1 lit. f GDPR (Integrity and Confidentiality) and Art.
+32 GDPR (Technical and organizational measures).
 Specifically, the AEPD accused the mobile phone company of inadequate security measures such as insufficient password rules, weak network security measures and a lack of regular checks.

 The Phone House, on the other hand, saw itself as the victim of a sophisticated cyber attack.
 The company explained that even the most advanced security measures may not have provided complete protection.
 Moreover, the subsequent publication of the data on the dark web was beyond its control.